nbenad/FinalProjectH6/README.md

 - There are multiple tabs with each consisting data of different category(by year 1896 thorugh 2004, by athletes' birthdates, by countries etc.)
 - Each tab has differenct number of columns.
 The year tabs have 4 columns while the athlete tab has 2 columns.
 - Take the 1908 Summer Olympics tab as example, there are 4 columns and 20 observations.
-- This dataset we was complete enough to answer all three above questions.
+- This dataset was complete enough to answer all three above questions.